wiiznokes/changen/README.md

    To make a new release, use `changelog-gen release --version 1.0.0`.

 > [!WARNING]
-> All tags of the repo and version in the changelog must follow the [semver](https://semver.org/) format.
+> All tags of the repo and versions in the changelog must follow the [semver](https://semver.org/) format.
 This may be relaxed in the future.

 **The full API reference can be found [here](./res/api_reference.md)** (automatically generated).